mildsunrise/dm500-satip/README.md

    because support for the T and C tuners is missing (see next section).

- - **You should have an RS-232 adapter at hand.** DreamUp has an option to flash over the network, and it'll work just as well, but **after this is flashed, the only way to reflash is via RS-232**.
+ - **You should have an RS-232 adapter at hand.** There's software that can flash a DM500 over the network, and it'll work just fine, but **after this is flashed, the only way to reflash is via RS-232**.